 I’ve always regarded Antigua, Guatemala, as the most beautiful town I’ve seen.
-Situated at the base of three volcanoes, one of which is active, and encircled by cliffs, it enjoys a stunning natural setting.
-It is a colonial Spanish city with grand architecture painted an assortment of bright colors along the cobble-stone streets.
+Situated at the base of three volcanoes and encircled by cliffs, it enjoys a stunning natural setting.
+Grand Spanish colonial architecture, which is painted an assortment of bright colors, nestles up to cobblestone streets.
 To top it off, there are about 40 cathedrals in various states of photogenic ruin strewn about the city, reminders of violent earthquakes from the past.
 Throw in the Mayans with their colorful clothes, the gaudy chicken buses, and the always bustling Parque Central, and Antigua is pure magic.

 Being in Symi the last few days, I found a place to rival it in my mind.
 Symi is essentially three towns in one – a harbor town, a village of stacked houses that climb up a vertiginous hillside, and a beach town called Pedi in the adjacent valley.
 Controlled by the Italians until World War II, it boasts polychromatic edifices more like those in Italy and different than the white wash so common in other Greek Isles.

 The sea is beautiful and clear before falling off into an intense blue.
 The mountains are scrubby and daunting, rising up high above the town in all directions.
 In the distance the rocky shores of Turkey are visible.
-There are over a dozen churches on the island, all brightly painted in orange, yellow, white and blue.
+There are over a dozen churches in town, all brightly painted in orange, yellow, white and blue.

 Like Antigua, Symi has a scruffy side.
 Symi was bombed during World War II, and the population of 2000 people is about 10 times less than in its heyday.
 As a result, there are many grand homes that lie in ruin.
 Often these ruins are adjacent to beautifully restored villas.